cabal-club/cabal-cli/README.md

-# Cabal
+# cabal-cli

-p2p chat software
+> Terminal client for cabal, the p2p chat platform.

-Cabal is a place where mesh conspirators can talk about p2p topics in a p2p way.

 See [cabal-core](https://github.com/cabal-club/cabal-core) for the underlying database & api.